-Outstations, that are not exclusive to one circuit, shall be fitted with an auxiliary terminal that provides for the Outstation's energisation for remote interrogation purposes.
-The supply to the auxiliary terminal shall be free of switches and secure, and may be provided from the measurement VT as long as it is separate from the potential measurement circuits at source.
+Outstations shall be fitted with an auxiliary terminal that provides for the Outstation's energisation for remote interrogation purposes.
+The supply to the auxiliary terminal shall be free of switches and secure, and may be provided from the measurement VT as long as it is separate from the potential measurement circuits.

-Where a separate modem associated with the Outstation System is used, then it shall be provided with a separately fused supply either from a secure supply or from a measurement VT.
+Where a separate modem associated with the Outstation System is used, then it shall be provided with a secure supply separately fused.
 Alternatively, line or battery powered modem types may be used.